Thoughts and Encouragements for Wounded Helpers

 isolation from God).

-connecting channel towards God open (G) or do we close Him out (F)
+channel towards God open (G) or do we close Him out (F) (notice, that from

 In Eve's spiritually isolated behavior (F) was an element of fear: